 In either of these cases, prune the plant to prevent overspreading and to get rid of the decaying leaves to encourage healthy plant growth.

-The plant has a tendency to spread and may need to be pruned regularly to prevent it from spreading too far and damaging other plants or crossing its assigned boundary.
+The plant tends to spread and may need to be pruned regularly to prevent it from spreading too far, damaging other plants, or crossing its assigned boundary.

 How to Propagate Lithodora

-- Obtain softwood tip cuttings of the plant during the warmer months when the plant is actively blooming, skip any parts of the stem which have browned since this is a sign of the plant getting old.
+- Obtain semi-hardwood cuttings of the plant during the warmer months when the plant is actively blooming, and skip any parts of the stem which have been browned since this is a sign of the plant getting old.

 - Make sure cutting comes from a plant free of pests and diseases.

-- Use a mixture of 50/50 perlite, peat moss and place the cuttings in a hole in the center.
+- Use a mixture of 50/50 perlite and peat moss and place the cuttings in a hole in the center.

 - The plant should get a decent amount of sunlight (but not full sun).